Mishalzeera/electrophile-dev/README.md

 **Bootstrap**, which did not appeal to me.
 I didn't like the endless class names cluttering up my HTML, and I didn't like that I didn't know what was happening.
 It felt like cheating.
 I can see how someone could get good at it, make nice looking websites and still not learn CSS properly.
 I know that's venturing into the online troll world, and it's not intended as such.
 It's just how I felt about it, especially combined with feeling it was difficult to understand for me.

-**Flexbox and Grid** on the other hand, are marvellous and amazing.
+**Flexbox and Grid** on the other hand, are marvellous.
 I spent more time on Flexbox than on Grid, but I think Grid might be a lot easier.
 These technologies impress me with the way they anticipate certain needs.
 As a new coder, I get lost with "can I align-self this...?
-Should I change the flex-basis or just add a width..?" but there are times when you appreciate what Flexbox can do for even little layout applications.
+Should I use flex-basis or just add a width..?" but there are times when you appreciate what Flexbox can do for even little layout applications.
 The employee quote section, for instance, on the About page, left column, is a great example of this.
 I could not for the life of me get NAME on the left and PICTURE on the right.
 I tried a few kinds of 'margin: auto' and was just going into 'position: absolute' hell when I remembered that I could just group them under a single div and display the pair as flex.
 Wonderful.
 See left of the image below.

 ![Employee section](assets/imgs/wframe-imgs/about_bttm_end.png)